1 – Maintenance

 Annually – Change your thermostat batteries.
 This is a common cause of an HVAC system to stop running.
 Old batteries will corrode the thermostat terminals requiring the thermostat to be replaced.

-Winter Months – For Heat Pumps, do not move the thermostat setting lower when leaving during the day.
+Winter Months Heat Pumps- For Heat Pumps, do not move the thermostat setting lower when leaving during the day.
+(In general, heat pumps run most efficiently when kept at a steady temperature.
+Turning the thermostat down when you’re away or asleep may actually use more energy than leaving it on.
+This is because heat pumps have to work harder to return to the desired temperature than they do to maintain it.)
 For extended periods (e.g., more than 5 days), lowering the thermostat a maximum of 5 degrees is okay.
 If the thermostat heat setting is adjusted more than 2 degrees (typically), it causes the supplemental heat strips to turn on and increases your electricity consumption tremendously (e.g., 5 kWh per hour).
 This is not an issue in the cooling mode.

-*Community governing documents require the heat to be operational and in the “heat” mode during winter months.
-Also, the thermostat setting may not be set less than 55 degrees F.
+*To prevent freezing and bursting pipes, Community Governing Documents require the heat to be operational and in the “heat” mode during winter months with the thermostat setting not be set less than 55 degrees F.

 DIY System Check-Up – Generally with good maintenance an HVAC system will not require annual or periodic maintenance.
 If you believe your system is not cooling or heating properly, you can measure the vent temperature using a touchless temperature taking device.
 Expect a 15-25 degree F cooler temperature than the outside ambient temperature.
 Yes, 15-25 degrees F is not much of a differential and it is why the HVAC system has supplemental heating.
 On the rare really cold days (e.g., 35 degree F), the best a heat pump can heat is 60 deg (35+25); therefore, the supplemental heat strips make up the difference or when the compressor stops for some reason to provide backup (i.e., “emergency”) heat.